Pond Springs Cemetery

 Several of the graves at Pond Springs feature iron fencing.

 According to the historical marker that sits at the entrance to the cemetery, Pond Springs' oldest known grave is that of Mrs. Asenath M. Stewart, who passed away in 1862.
-However, it was not until many years later, in 1872, before the area became officially designated as
+However, it was not until many years later, in 1872, before the area became officially designated as a cemetery.

 E.Z.
 Zimerman was born over 200 years ago.